 4. Other Expenses

-For leasehold, there is a registration fee of 1% of the total lease amount and a stamp duty of 0.1% of the total lease amount.
+For leasehold transactions, there is a registration fee of 1% of the total lease amount plus a stamp duty of 0.1% of the total lease amount.

 Building and Land Tax is imposed on the owners of a house, building, structure and/or land except for the first residential place.
 The tax rate is 12.5% of actual or assessed annual rental value of the property.